akeemnofiu05/workshop-introduction-to-R/README.md

 # Training on Statistics and Data Analysis using R

-This repository contains the documentation, exercises and datasets of a three day workshop ['Training on Statistics and Data Analysis using R'](https://bb1464.github.io/workshop-introduction-to-R/) at CPEB Club, University of Ibadan, 2023
+This repository contains the documentation, exercises and datasets of a three day workshop ['Training on Statistics and Data Analysis using R'](https://bb1464.github.io/workshop-introduction-to-R/) at CPEB Club, University of Ibadan, December 2025

 ## Workshop description